 What was she supposed to say, though?
-Mom, this guy I loved who was dead is alive again and he thinks I forgot about him but now I remembered so I have to go find him RIGHT NOW?
+A monster came through my window so I went to get Usagi to help me because she's really Sailor Moon, and by the way, this guy I loved who was dead is alive again and he thinks I forgot about him but now I remembered so I have to go find him?
 Yeah, that would have worked.

 "Naru-chan, you're smudging the glass."
 Her mother came out of the back office into the showroom.